Data breaches have never been a more significant threat. Do you know what to do if your information has been compromised?

 What’s a Data Breach?

 A data breach refers to any event in which company or consumer information is exposed.
 As more and more information is being stored digitally, the risk of data security breaches is rising.
-If your information is compromised in such a breach, there could be significant consequences, including identity theft and account takeover fraud.
+If your sensitive personally identifiable information is compromised in such a breach, there could be significant consequences, including identity theft, ssn fraud and account takeover.

 Over the past few years, data breaches have become more common – and more effective.
 According to Information is Beautiful, the biggest data breach back in 2007 was TJ Maxx.
 This breach compromised 45 million customer records.
 There wouldn’t be another breach of this size until the 2009 breaches of Heartland and the US Military, and then again until the 2011 Sony PSN breach.